ffund/run-my-experiment-on-geni-blog/2018-04-05-passive-sniffing-in-802-11-networks.md

 ### Open SSH sessions

 Wait a few minutes for your nodes to boot.
-Then, open _six_ terminal windows and SSH to your testbed console ("witestlab.poly.edu", "outdoor.orbit-lab.org", or "sb4.orbit-lab.org") in each one.
+Then, open _six_ terminal windows and SSH to your testbed console ("outdoor.orbit-lab.org", or "sb4.orbit-lab.org") in each one.

 Of the four nodes in your group, designate one node as the access point (AP), one node as Alice, one node as Bob, and one node as Mallory.
 In this experiment, Mallory will attempt to passively sniff communications between Alice and Bob.